jzebell/ContractTracker-BE/docs/SESSION_CONTINUITY_GUIDE.md

 ```

 ---
-*Remember: Always start by reading PROJECT_CONTEXT.md to understand where we are in the development journey.*
+*Remember: Always start by reading PROJECT_CONTEXT.md and NEXT_SESSION_START.md (if it exists) to understand where we are in the development journey.*